npersonn/integrate-polarsteps/README.txt

 == Description ==

-[Polarsteps.com](http://polarsteps.com/ "Polarsteps.com") offers a great way of log your travel experiences.
+[Polarsteps.com](http://polarsteps.com/ "Polarsteps.com") offers a great way of logging your travel experiences.
 The app does record GPS Locations "Steps".
 The user can add images and texts for them.
-However, for multiple reasons a lot of travellers are having wordpress travel blogs up and running.
-If they still want to use Polarsteps and show the data on their wordpress instance, this plugin offers basic integration between both worlds.
+However, for multiple reasons, a lot of travelers are having WordPress travel blogs up and running.
+If they still want to use Polarsteps and show their last location in their WordPress instance, this plugin offers basic integration between both worlds.

-While being on my round the world trip, I was looking into several options how to back home from my journey.
-In the end I thought a combination of a traditional blogging platform used to write posts and an app like Polarsteps offers most flexibility for me while travelling.
-If me or my girlfriend wants to write an article we can do so and if it's just. about letting know everyone where I was, I could use polarsteps.
-Still, for the audience it is important to have all in one place.
+While being on my round the world trip, I was looking into several options how to communicate back home from my journey.
+In the end, I thought a combination of a traditional blogging platform used to write posts and an app like Polarsteps offers the most flexibility for me while traveling.
+If my girlfriend or I want to write an article what happened in the last days (for multiple locations) we can do so.
+If it's just about letting everyone know where I was, I use polarsteps travel tracker.
+Still, for the audience it is important to have all in one place - and have a single point of knowledge.

-This plugin does a first approach in caching the steps on it's side and giving to the users a brief information where and when a last location was set.
-Please note the plugin itself is not yet in a stable version.
+This plugin does the first approach to caching the "Steps" on WordPress-side and giving to the users a brief information within a widget where and when the last location within polarsteps was set.

+See the Github-Repo here: [https://github.com/npersonn/integrate-polarsteps](https://github.com/npersonn/integrate-polarsteps "https://github.com/npersonn/integrate-polarsteps")

+== Disclaimer ==

-As I'm not part of the company behind polarsteps and just developed the plugin for personal purposes, I reached out for them, in order to check, if they might support the plugin officially.
+As I'm not part of the company behind Polarsteps and just developed the plugin for personal purposes, I reached out to them, in order to check, if they might support the plugin officially.
 Mainly due to business and UX reasons, they responded they could not officially support my approach.
 This means the APIs on their side could change from one day to another.
-In this case the plugin would stop getting new steps from your polarsteps profile.
+In this case, the plugin would stop getting new steps from your Polarsteps profile.

-If you like this approach or want to support in the development [https://github.com/npersonn/integrate-polarsteps](https://github.com/npersonn/integrate-polarsteps "https://github.com/npersonn/integrate-polarsteps")

 == Installation ==